sgb004/PokeReact/README.md

 Any misuse will be the responsibility of the person who improperly used this app.

-Yo are free to copy the code, modify it, and use it in any way you want, as long as you include the original copyright and license notice.
+You are free to copy the code, modify it, and use it in any way you want, as long as you include the original copyright and license notice.

 ## License